Fszta/Data-tools-lecture/docs/practice/docker.md

 ## Docker, a simple way to setup your local environment

-You can deploy any application using a very short commands :
+You can deploy any application using a very short command... with docker !

 ### Deploy a database
 ```bash